Biden calls DACA ruling 'deeply disappointing,' urges Congress to pass citizenship path

 CLICK HERE TO GET THE FOX NEWS APP

-He was joined in those calls by Vice President Kamala Harris.
+He was joined in those calls by both Mayorkas and Vice President Kamala Harris.

 "To all the Dreamers out there experiencing fear and uncertainty, know that @POTUS and I believe strongly that your home is America.
 You deserve a permanent solution," she tweeted Saturday.
 "Through Reconciliation or other means, the time is now for Congress to provide a pathway to citizenship."